mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 --------------------

-In this section we expand on some concepts the user needs to understand in interacting with the io system in MsPASS.
+In this section we expand on some concepts the user needs to understand in interacting with the I/O system in MsPASS.
 If we repeat things it means they are important, not that we were careless in writing this document.

 It might be useful to think of data in MsPASS with an analogy from